Elisabeth Dermot Walsh

-Elisabeth Dermot Walsh (born 15 September 1974) is an English actress, known for her role as Zara Carmichael in the BBC soap opera Doctors.
-In 2015, she won Best Female Acting Performance at the RTS Midlands Awards for her portrayal of Zara.
+Elisabeth Dermot Walsh (born 15 September 1974) is an English actress.
+After establishing a career in television and stage, she became known for her portrayal of Zara Carmichael in the BBC soap opera Doctors.
+She played Zara from 2009 to 2024, during which she won the award for Best Female Acting Performance at the RTS Midlands Awards in 2015.
+Since 2024, she has hosted the podcast Chicken Soap for the Soul, as well as returning to her stage career.

 Early life

-Born in Merton, Walsh is the daughter of Irish actor Dermot Walsh and English actress Elisabeth Madeleine Annear.
+Born in the London Borough of Merton on 15 September 1974, Walsh is the daughter of Irish actor Dermot Walsh and English actress Elisabeth Madeleine Annear.
 She has a sister, Olivia, and, from her father's previous marriages, a half-sister, Sally, and a half-brother, Michael.
 Walsh was educated at West Heath School in Sevenoaks, Kent.
 She then studied at the Royal Academy of Dramatic Art in London.
-Before pursuing a career in acting, Walsh worked as an intern for an American Senator in Washington DC when she was 17.
+Before pursuing a career in acting, Walsh worked as an intern for an American senator in Washington, D.C. when she was 17.